generations The 100 List Style Living Self Celebrity Geeky News and Views

 The scale of the response immediately drew scrutiny over whether the OSAA’s actions were a proportionate response to the NBI's presence.

-Gen. Nicolas Torre III, former chief of the Philippine National Police, confirmed that warning shots are prohibited.
+Gen. Nicolas Torre III, former chief of the Philippine National Police, said that warning shots are prohibited, but also acknowledged that the Rules of Engagement of the PNP may be different from that of OSAA's.

-In a Facebook post, veteran broadcast journalist Ed Lingao quoted the Revised Philippine National Police Operational Procedures, which confirmed Torre's statement.
+In a Facebook post, veteran broadcast journalist Ed Lingao quoted Section 2-5 of the Revised Philippine National Police Operational Procedures, which confirmed Torre's statement.

 "This is, of course, the manual for policemen.
 But the same applies most especially for security people—you do not discharge your firearm upon mere sighting of another armed man, even if that man is in what you believe to be your jurisdiction.
 Moreso if that man may be a law enforcer," wrote Lingao.

 "Mali po, Ted.
 Iko-correct ko lang 'yung inyong sinasabi.
-Ang warning shot ginagawa po namin 'pag meron po kaming na-perceive na danger sa buhay ng ating mga kapulisan," Aplasca said.
+Ang warning shot ginagawa po namin 'pag meron po kaming na-perceive na danger sa buhay ng ating mga kapulisan," Aplasca, the former PNP chief of directorate for operations, said.

 He insisted that since he is no longer with the PNP, he couldn't reconcile police procedures with his current work, saying that during his time in the police force, he understood the rules differently.